logo

 14 Jan 2022

-Would you know what to do if you ran into a massive, 1,200-pound adult grizzly bear while hiking?
-Play dead, yell and wave your arms, trip your bestie while running away?
+Would you know what to do if you encountered a massive, 1,200-pound adult grizzly bear while hiking?
+Should you play dead, yell and wave your arms, or trip your best friend while running away?

 [ADVERTISEMENT]

 From NOT running and NOT climbing trees to NOT pushing down a slower friend, their advice is both practical and relatably funny.
-And I’m pretty confident that we’re not biased in thinking so.
+As Dr. Daniel Goleman, an emotional intelligence expert, notes, “Humor can help diffuse tension and make serious messages more palatable.”

-A jaw-dropping 55K Facebook users love their brand of sharing useful advice with some comedic flair.
-The National Park Service has beautifully curated its fanbase with its information, humor, and beautiful pictures.
+A jaw-dropping 55K Facebook users love their brand of sharing useful advice with a comedic flair.
+The National Park Service has beautifully curated its fanbase with its information, humor, and stunning pictures.

-They’re very active on both Facebook and Instagram, with 1.6m and 3.8m followers respectively.
-The Park Service accounts have been praised repeatedly for having a great sense of humor.
+They’re very active on both Instagram, with 1.6 million and 3.8 million followers, respectively.
+The Park Service accounts have been praised repeatedly for their great sense of humor.

-“Our goal on social media is to educate people as we welcome them, showcase the best of what the parks have to offer, while also encouraging visitors to recreate responsibly, respect park resources, don’t get too close to wildlife, and take time to enjoy a park,” Matt explained.
+“Our goal on social media is to educate people as we welcome them, showcase the best of what the parks have to offer, while also encouraging visitors to recreate responsibly, respect park resources, avoid getting too close to wildlife, and take time to enjoy a park,” Matt explained.

-In order to get this information across, “we often infuse a little ‘safety with a smile’ as a way to package information in a more engaging and entertaining way.”
-While many of the public might not expect silliness and humor from a government agency, Matt believes “it grabs their attention and gets them thinking.”
+In order to convey this information, “we often infuse a little ‘safety with a smile’ as a way to package information in a more engaging and entertaining way.”
+While many in the public might not expect silliness and humor from a government agency, Matt believes “it grabs their attention and gets them thinking.”

 "Bear resting on a log thinking bear things"